Speaker Spotlight: David Cooke24 January 2019

 2. What do you hope delegates will learn/take away from your presentation?

-I hope that delegates will see that these new exploration tools have the potential to aid them in mineral exploration, particularly with regards to decision-making early in exploration campaigns in partially to totally covered areas.
+I hope that delegates will see that these new exploration tools have the potential to aid them in mineral exploration, particularly with regards to decision-making early in exploration campaigns in areas ranging from partially to totally covered.

 3. What are you looking forward to most about PACRIM?